-PTO Today magazine is an essential resource for leaders of parent groups (often called parent-teacher organizations) at the 80,000 elementary and middle schools across the United States.
-Articles focus on helping the volunteer leaders of these groups run their organizations more efficiently and support their schools more effectively.
+PTOtoday.com and PTO Today magazine are essential resources for leaders of parent groups (often called parent-teacher organizations) at the 80,000-plus elementary and middle schools across the United States.
+Content focuses on helping the volunteer leaders of these groups run their organizations more efficiently and support their schools more effectively.

-The magazine is published six times a year, based on the school calendar; issues are dated January, March, April, August, September, and October.
+The magazine is published four times a year, based on the school calendar; issues are labeled Back to School, Fall, Winter, and Spring.

 Parent groups go by many different names, including PTA, PTO, and PTC.
 PTAs are those groups formally affiliated with the National PTA.
 All other parent groups, more than 75 percent of the total, are independent organizations and are often referred to collectively as PTOs.

-We use “PTO” as a generic term—PTO Today writes about all parent groups, including PTAs.
+We use “PTO” as a generic term—PTOtoday.com speaks to all parent groups, including PTAs.
 At the local level, all parent groups face similar challenges.
-For most of them, our magazine provides the only opportunity for volunteers to learn how similar groups (whether in the next town or across the country) run effective meetings and programs, solve problems, raise money, and otherwise enhance their children’s school experiences.
+For most of them, our content provides the only opportunity for volunteers to learn how similar groups (whether in the next town or across the country) run effective meetings and programs, solve problems, raise money, and otherwise enhance their children’s school experiences.

 Our readers are the most active members of parent groups in K-8 schools.
-They are almost all women, and they are generally in their late 20s to mid-40s.
 Typically, they hold an office such as president, vice president, treasurer, or secretary.
 They chair one or more committees and are responsible for organizing specific events or programs.

 In most cases, they have little prior training or experience, yet a typical parent group raises tens of thousands of dollars each year for its school.

-We run how-to pieces, profiles of programs and people, and articles by experts.
-The tone is informational and informal rather than newsy.
+We run instructional pieces, best practices, idea roundups, and more.
+The tone is conversational and informal rather than newsy.
 We never talk down to readers, we use PTO-specific examples to express concepts, and we prefer writers who can use the language of parent groups.